revbayes/revbayes.github.io/tutorials/bayes_factors/index.md

 7. Specifying the moves for parameter updates.

-The following procedure for estimating marginal likelihoods is valid for any model in ‘RevBayes‘.
+The following procedure for estimating marginal likelihoods is valid for any model in RevBayes.
 You will need to repeat this later for other models.
 First, we create the variable containing the power-posterior analysis.
 This requires that we provide a model and vector of moves, as well as an output file name.
-The ‘cats‘ argument sets the number of stepping stones.
+The `cats` argument sets the number of stepping stones.

     pow_p = powerPosterior(mymodel, moves, monitors, "output/model1.out", cats=50)